Promact/guidelines/Mobile/Android/CodeGuidelines.md

 ```

-## Commonly used strings & functions should be defined in a common class.
+## Commonly used strings & functions in java files should be defined in a common class.

 Strings and method that are often used in to class should be kept into the seperate class then that can be accessable threw the instance of the class.
 Note: Strings and method should not be statically define in the project.